BDen32/Milestone-Project-1/README.md

 ## User Stories Met

-This section looks back at the orignal User Stories that were established during the strategy phase of the project.
+This section looks back at the original User Stories that were established during the strategy phase of the project.
 Ideally, the User stories will be met by through the design of the site.

 As a potential new member, I want to: